 The first two production batches of 310 Spitfire Mk.
-Is (K9787 through to L1096) used a 28.9 inch (75.6 cm) tall, pole-type aerial mast that incorporated a ribbed, drum shaped insulator at its base.
-This mast was slotted through a rectangular, alloy reinforcement plate riveted to the top of the fuselage, then secured to an internal anchor.
+Is (K9787 through to L1096) used a 28.9 inch (75.6 cm) tall, poletype aerial mast that incorporated a ribbed, drum shaped insulator at its base.
+This mast was slotted through a rectangular, alloy reinforcement plate riveted to the top of the fuselage, then secured to an X-shaped internal support structure.
 A stainless steel aerial wire ran up through the hollow mast, emerging from the top through a rubberised, weathertight seal: the other end of the wire was secured to an insulated, swivelling connector mounted on a short post that was riveted to the top of the rudder.